 Pet Friendly Colleges: Key to A-cat-demics?

-Ever wish that there existed pet friendly colleges that welcomed not only you to their student housing, but your four-legged best friend as well?
+Ever wish that pet friendly colleges existed?
+They would welcome not only you to their student housing, but your four-legged best friend as well!
 Well they’re out there, and the number continues to grow!

 The transition of moving from your parents’ house to a college dorm is often a tough one for students.
 Having your pet with you, a constant reminder of home and security, is the perfect stepping stone to being on your own.
 And pet friendly campuses make that possible.

 Sure, there are rules.
 Eckerd College, for example, maintains that your snake must not exceed four feet and cannot be venomous.
 And in some schools, pets will only be allowed in designated wings.
 All rather reasonable parameters for pet friendly campuses, we think.

 So here’s the list, folks.
 Keep in mind — each pet friendly campus has its own policy for what animals they do and don’t allow, so do your research before sending an application in for you and your slightly hairier best friend.